Alfred the Great: Death and burial

+Modern era

 Before construction began, convicts who would later be imprisoned at the site were sent in to prepare the ground, ready for building.
 While digging the foundation trenches, the convicts discovered the coffins of Alfred and his family.
-A local Roman Catholic priest, Dr Milner recounted this event:
+A local Roman Catholic priest, John Milner, recounted this event:

 Thus miscreants couch amidst the ashes of our Alfreds and Edwards; and where once religious silence and contemplation were only interrupted by the bell of regular observance, the chanting of devotion, now alone resound the clank of the captives chains and the oaths of the profligate!
 In digging for the foundation of that mournful edifice, at almost every stroke of the mattock or spade some ancient sepulchre was violated, the venerable contents of which were treated with marked indignity.
 On this occasion a great number of stone coffins were dug up, with a variety of other curious articles, such as chalices, patens, rings, buckles, the leather of shoes and boots, velvet and gold lace belonging to chasubles and other vestments; as also the crook, rims, and joints of a beautiful crosier double gilt.

 The convicts broke the stone coffins into pieces.
 The lead, which lined the coffins, was sold for two guineas, and the bones within scattered around the area.

 The prison was demolished between 1846 and 1850.
 Further excavations, in 1866 and 1897, were inconclusive.
 In 1866, amateur antiquarian John Mellor claimed to have recovered a number of bones from the site which he said were those of Alfred.
 These came into the possession of the vicar of nearby St Bartholomew's Church who reburied them in an unmarked grave in the church graveyard.

 Excavations conducted by the Winchester Museums Service of the Hyde Abbey site in 1999 located a second pit dug in front of where the high altar would have been located, which was identified as probably dating to Mellor's 1866 excavation.
 The 1999 archaeological excavation uncovered the foundations of the abbey buildings and some bones, suggested at the time to be those of Alfred.
 They proved instead to belong to an elderly woman.

-In March 2013, the Diocese of Winchester exhumed the bones from the unmarked grave at St Bartholomew's and placed them in secure storage.
+In March 2013 the Diocese of Winchester exhumed the bones from the unmarked grave at St Bartholomew's and placed them in secure storage.
 The diocese made no claim that they were the bones of Alfred, but intended to secure them for later analysis, and from the attentions of people whose interest may have been sparked by the recent identification of the remains of Richard III.
 The bones were radiocarbon-dated but the results showed that they were from the 1300s and therefore not of Alfred.

-In January 2014, a fragment of pelvis that had been unearthed in the 1999 excavation of the Hyde site, and had subsequently lain in a Winchester museum store room, was radiocarbon-dated to the correct period.
+In January 2014 a fragment of pelvis that had been unearthed in the 1999 excavation of the Hyde site, and had subsequently lain in a Winchester museum store room, was radiocarbon-dated to the correct period.
 It has been suggested that this bone may belong to either Alfred or his son Edward, but this remains unproven.